 What are some example use cases for Link?

 Does Link support remote monitoring for my live streams?

 Can I install Link in a rack-mount configuration?

 Link fits into facilities of practically any size and can be installed in any standard equipment rack.
 The device fits three across on a standard 19 in. rack shelf.
-Link devices are easy to transport and takes up just a fraction of the space and power of a standard 1U server, making then ideal for flypacks and other types of remote production installations.
+Link devices are easy to transport and take up just a fraction of the space and power of a standard 1U server, making them ideal for flypacks and other types of remote production installations.

 What video codec does Link use?

 Link devices encode video using the HEVC codec, which is up to 50% more efficient than the AVC codec.

 What protocol does Link use to send video to MediaLive?

 Link devices transport video with high resiliency using the delivery protocol Zixi, which combines content-aware and network-adaptive forward error correction with error recovery, while minimizing latency.